-Implications verified by: Roxanne Scanlon

-Community Engagement and Project
+Implications verified by: Roxanne Scanlon Community and Engagement Project Monitoring Officer

-Monitoring Officer

 To ensure any equality impact is managed, any change in fees must be communicated to all licence holders at the earliest opportunity, consultation on any proposed changes will be undertaken to ensure that customers have an opportunity to contribute to any decision to change and the council considers these contributions before taking a final decision.
-Any significant changes to fees will require a completed CEIA prior to implementation.

-- 7.4 Other implications (where significant) i.e. Staff, Health Inequalities, Sustainability, and Impact on Looked After Children

-- None

-- 8. Background papers used in preparing the report (including their location on the Council's website or identification whether any are exempt or protected by copyright):
+- 7.4 Other implications (where significant) i.e. Staff, Health Inequalities, Sustainability, and Impact on Looked After Children - None - 8.
+Background papers used in preparing the report (including their location on the Council's website or identification whether any are exempt or protected by copyright): - None

-- None

-- 9. Appendices to the report
+9. Appendices to the report

-- Appendix 1 Licensing Trading Accounts
+- Appendix 1 Licensing Trading Accounts.

+- Appendix 2 Consultation Responses.

-- Appendix 2 Proposed Fees 2023/2024
+- Appendix 3 Proposed Fees 2023/2024.